Launchpad-McQ/Aileron-design/README.md

   (You can find airfoil.dat files at http://airfoiltools.com) (You can download xfoil at http://web.mit.edu/drela/Public/web/xfoil/)

-1. Run the python script and it will be self explanatory.
+2. Run the python script and it will be self explanatory.
 (Written in python 2.7)

+  You can stop the script with ctrl-c at any time.

   (You can skip input and use default by just pressing enter when prompted for input)